-Section 3.
+Section 2.
 Employee Personal Computer Purchase Plan

-Any (non-probationary) full-time employee or hourly benefited employee with five years of service with the City is eligible to purchase a personal computer or digital camera in conjunction with a computer; peripheral equipment and software through an interest free loan of City funds.
+Any (non-probationary) full-time employee with five years of service with the City is eligible to purchase a personal computer or digital camera in conjunction with a computer; peripheral equipment and software through an interest free loan of City funds.
 Only one computer loan is allowed at a time.
 Repayment is guaranteed through bi-weekly payroll deductions.
 The employee agrees that the computer equipment is for their own or their immediate family's use only.
 The minimum loan amount is \$500 and the maximum loan amount is \$3,000.
-Full details for this plan may be found under PPPM 7-8.2.
-(CC action of 1-8-98 and 5-10-01; PPPM 7-8.2)

-Section 4.
+Section 3.
 Section 125 Program

 The City has implemented an Internal Revenue Section 125 program which allows employees to allocate specified amounts of monthly pre-tax salary or wages for the reimbursement of medical care expenses or dependent care expenses or both.
-(PPPM 2-6)

-Section 5.
+Section 4.
 Employee Assistance Program

 The City provides an Employee Assistance Program (EAP) for full-time employees.
-Employees contact the EAP provider confidentially on an as-needed basis.
+Employees may contact the EAP provider confidentially on an as-needed basis.